mozilla/mig/doc/configuration.rst

 * `ip` and `port` define the socket the API will be listening on.
 * `host` is the public URL of the API, that clients will be connecting to
 * `baseroute` is the location of the base of the API, without the trailing slash.
+* `clientpublicip` tells where API where to get the clients public IP address.

+Ensure clientpublicip is set based on your environment.
+If clients are terminated directly on the API, peer can be used.
+If a load balancer or other device terminates connections from clients and adds the address to X-Forwarded-For, x-forwarded-for can be used.
+The integer trailing X-Forwarded-For specifies the offset from the end of the list of IPs in the header to use to extract the IP.
+For example, x-forwarded-for:0 would get the last IP in a list in that header, x-forwarded-for:1 would get the second last, etc. Set this based on the number of forwarding devices you have between the client and the API.

 In this example, to reach the home of the API, we would point our browser to `https://api.mig.example.net/api/v1/`.